 She had already figured out what I was doing and was standing in the small area that I had not yet tapped.
 She had her paws in the small four-inch space where the tap would go and was trying to block the space for me to put down the tape!
 I was in for it with that one, she was too smart for her own good.

 Don’t be afraid to close them in a bedroom or in the garage.
-Give them a spot to lay and their favorite toy and they will be fine after a few minutes.
+Give them a spot to rest and their favorite toy and they will be fine after a few minutes.

 Sure they might be aggravated at first but offer them a cookie once the guests have gone and all will be forgiven.